jin-woo-ahn/ml_fundamentals/README.md

-# ml_fundamentals
+# Machine Learning Fundamentals by Jinwoo Ahn

+Do you want to learn the basic ideas behind Machine Learning?
+Do you want to see code that applies the conceptual knowledge behind each topic?
 This is a repository for tutorial guidelines for beginners wanting to learn Machine Learning.